openedx/docs.openedx.org/source/developers/how-tos/switch-to-the-sphinx-book-theme.rst

    #.
 Find the requirements file that has your documentation requirements in it.

-      For most projects there will be a ``requirements/docs.in`` file which will contain your theme as a python requirement.
-For example if you are using the deprecated ``edx-sphinx-theme``.
-You'll see a line with that package name on it.
+      For most projects there will be a ``requirements/docs.in`` file which will contain your theme as a Python requirement.
+For example if you are using the deprecated ``edx-sphinx-theme``, you'll see a line with that package name on it.

    #.
-Remove your old theme(e.g. ``edx-sphinx-theme``) and add a line for the
+Remove your old theme (for example, ``edx-sphinx-theme``) and add a line for the
-      sphinx-book-theme.
+      ``sphinx-book-theme``.

       .. code::